yehiamtheone/forrealdatingapp/README.md

 ### Email Configuration
 - `GMAIL_SMTP_EMAIL`: Gmail address for SMTP email sending
-- `GMAIL_SMTP_PASS`: App-specific password from Google Account settings (not your regular Gmail password)
+- `GMAIL_SMTP_PASSWORD`: App-specific password from Google Account settings (not your regular Gmail password)

 ## Notes

 - Replace all placeholder values (`<>`) with your actual configuration values
-- For `GMAIL_SMTP_PASS`, use an App Password generated from your Google Account security settings, not your regular password
+- FoPASSWORD`, use an App Password generated from your Google Account security settings, not your regular password
-- The `TOKEN_SECRET` should be a long, random string for security purposes
+- The `JWT_SECRET` should be a long, random string for security purposes
 - MongoDB URL format depends on whether you're using a local instance or MongoDB Atlas cloud service
 - For deployment web servers like render etc the backend ip interface will be selected automatically by the service, for custom domains its better go by the dotenv configuration